Understanding Data Types and Constraints

 - Names use

-TEXT; we allowNULLemails for students who have not activated accounts. dept_idcan beNULLfor undeclared majors, but when present it must match an existing department.CHECKguards against accidentally entering impossible enrollment years.
+VARCHAR; we allowNULLemails for customers who have not completed onboarding. preferred_category_idcan beNULLfor shoppers without a stated preference, but when present it must match an existing category.CHECKguards against accidentally entering impossible signup years.

 );